thumbnail image

 • the impacts of various family, school and neighborhood factors on children’s educational and developmental outcomes;

-• young people’s experiences of school-to-work transition, precarious employment and labour market mismatch.
+• young people’s experiences of school-to-work transition, precarious employment and skills mismatch;

 • Duoduo Xu